matluz20/anyservice-awscode-docker/README.md

 Bitbucket|GitLab pipelines will wait for AWS CodeBuild to finish and return success or failure based on the outcome of the build.

-Artifacts produced by the codebuild project will be fetched from S3 to the `.codebuild_artifacts` dir of the Bitbucket|Gitlab runners so they can be used downstream in the pipelines.
+Artifacts produced by the codebuild project will be fetched from S3 to a directory on the Bitbucket|Gitlab runners (defaults to `.codebuild_artifacts`) so they can be used downstream in the pipelines.

 ## CI environment variables export
 CI-specific environment variables are exported to the AWS Codebuild runner: